 * Economy minister suggests yen has weakened enough

-LONDON, May 20 (Reuters) - The yen rose from a 4-1/2-year low against the dollar on Monday after Japan’s economy minister suggested the country’s currency might have weakened enough, leading some investors to cut hefty bets against it.
+NEW YORK, May 20 (Reuters) - The yen rose from a 4-1/2-year low against the dollar on Monday after Japan’s economy minister suggested the currency might have weakened enough, prompting some investors to pare bets against it.

-“But any dip in dollar/yen towards 101 or 102 yen is a buy as Japanese policymakers are clear that there will be more asset purchase or quantitative easing in the longer term.”
+“Any dip in dollar/yen towards 101 or 102 yen is a buy as Japanese policymakers are clear that there will be more asset purchase or quantitative easing in the longer term,” said Alvin Tan, a currency strategist at Societe Generale in London.

-Tan said momentum indicators like the 14-day relative strength index showed the dollar was in overbought territory against the yen and hence a pullback was due.
+Tan said short-term momentum indicators such as the 14-day relative strength index showed the dollar was overbought against the yen, hence a pullback was due.

-He has show no signs of wanting to taper the Fed’s bond-buying plan any time soon, but the programme may be slowed later this year as the U.S. labour market improves.
+Investors will look to Federal Reserve Chairman Ben Bernanke’s testimony to Congress on Wednesday.
+He has shown no signs of wanting to taper the Fed’s bond-buying plan soon, but the program may be slowed later this year as the U.S. labor market improves.

-But further gains are likely to be muted given strong expectations the European Central Bank may cut the deposit rate - at which banks park surplus cash with the ECB - below zero in coming months.
+A softer dollar pushed the euro 0.1 percent higher to $1.2855, off a six-week low of $1.2795 touched on Friday.
+But additional gains would be limited given strong expectations the European Central Bank will cut its deposit rate - at which banks park surplus cash with it - below zero in coming months.